silviaCerby/gitbook/docs/management/identity_providers_(idps)/entra_id/configure-sso-in-cerby-with-entra-id-via-saml.md

 ---
-description: This article describes how to configure Entra ID as your IdP to enable SSO for Cerby using a SAML integration.
+description: "This article describes how to configure Entra ID as your IdP to enable SSO for Cerby using a SAML integration."
 intercom_id: 5457563
 ---